 The messy string wads that were once covering it are all cut away, and what remains, is something warm, beautiful, and good.

-This is the last part in a series that I have been sharing about the loss of my newborn son.
+This is the last part of a series that I have been sharing about the loss of my newborn son.
 If you haven’t read the other parts, you can find them here.

 Today is Joshua Caleb’s birthday.
 Today he would have been 25.
 Unbelievable to me.